• Skip to primary navigation

 We did a little table switch up too!
 The old table seemed a bit too chunky with the new, more streamlined feel of the space so we sold our previous office desk (my last remaining piece of mahogany furniture – woo hoo!) and moved our old kitchen table into our home office where it fit right in.

 I took a long time looking for a new kitchen table since it needed to be a trestle table to work with our banquette and I also wanted to keep the price reasonable – I ended up choosing {this wood trestle table} which works beautifully!
-I waxed the top of the table as a way to protect the finish without darkening the color of it (see my post on how to protect a wood table for those details):
+Check out my post on my favorite trestle dining tables for all ten of my favorite trestle tables.

 The perfect wood trestle dining table for your kitchen!